Ampliani: Transportation

 The main way to reach Ampliani is by car, with no public transportation in the village, due to the mountainous terrain.
-The nearest city is Lamia, and the village is between an hour and one and a half hours off the E952 road, which goes from Lamia to Agrinio.
+The nearest city is Lamia and Agrinio, and the village is between an hour and one and a half hours off the E952 road, which goes from Lamia to Agrinio.

 Village life and attractions

 Ampliani is known for its woven fabrics and the traditional costumes of its women.

 Notable is the traditional dance "Stegos", which is danced in the village on the eve of the festival of Agia Paraskevi (July 26).
 Also worth seeing are the churches located in and around Ampliani, the most important of which are Agia Paraskevi (1867), Agios Nikolaos, Agia Sotira (in the cemetery), Agios Ioannis and the prophet Elias.